 Medical records can be used to document the injuries sustained by the drivers and passengers involved in your accident.
 This evidence can be used to establish the severity of your injuries, the cost of medical treatment, and the impact of the injuries on your daily life.

 Expert testimony can be used to provide specialized knowledge and opinions about the accident.
 For example, we may call an accident reconstruction expert to provide a detailed analysis of the accident scene, while a medical expert may be used to explain the extent of the injuries sustained.

 Video evidence from traffic, dash, or surveillance cameras can visually record the accident.
 This evidence can be instrumental in cases where there is a dispute about the cause of the accident or the actions of the drivers involved.

 Calculating Damages in Car Accident Cases

 Car accidents can result in significant financial losses, including medical bills, lost wages, and property damage.
-Your Vero Beach car accident lawyers from Fetterman & Associates, PA, will calculate the damages you are entitled to based on the facts of your case.
+Your Vero Beach car accident lawyers from Fetterman Law will calculate the damages you are entitled to based on the facts of your case.
 We will consider past and future medical expenses, lost wages, and other expenses related to the accident.